Alsatian Apple Sheet Cake

 - Preheat the oven to 375 degrees F (190 degrees C).
 Grease a rimmed baking sheet with butter and dust with flour.

 - Roll chilled dough out into a rectangle slightly larger than the baking sheet.
 Transfer dough to the baking sheet and press some of the dough up the rimmed sides to make an edge.
 Pierce all over with a fork.

 - Place apple halves cut-side down on a cutting board.
-Make parallel along the top, without cutting all the way through.
+Make several parallel cuts without cutting all the way through the apple.
 Arrange apples all over the dough.
 Sprinkle evenly with 3 tablespoons cinnamon sugar.